TrentCorp/blockchain-developer-bootcamp-final-project/README.md

 The new project will involve the creation of a token type and assignment/trading/transfer/sale of these tokens.

 *Token selection

-*mapping for ownership and number of tokens owned by addresses *Clean and secure transfer maths using SafeMath
+*mapping for ownership and number of tokens owned by addresses

+*Clean and secure transfer maths using SafeMath

+*Multiple ownership with multiple sign off for transfer?